Skip to content

 Total$245,706$150,000$38,845$36,856$25,230($5,225)$48,611

-After accounting for the $48,611 in tax savings, your effective cost drops to roughly $151,389, while you've collected $245,706 in revenue over five years.
-That's approximately a 23% pre-tax return, with depletion and production continuing beyond this window.
-The tax benefits don't just reduce your bill.
-They fundamentally change the economics of the investment.
+Factor in the $48,611 in tax savings and your effective cost drops to roughly $151,389, against $245,706 in revenue over five years.
+That works out to approximately a 23% pre-tax return, with depletion and production continuing well beyond this window.
+The tax benefits don't just trim your bill.
+They change the economics of the whole investment.

 Common Tax Mistakes Oil and Gas Investors Make

-We've seen smart investors leave real money on the table (or worse, create compliance headaches) by making these mistakes:
+We've watched smart investors leave real money on the table, or worse, create compliance problems, by making these mistakes:

 1. Failing to Elect IDC Deductions in Year One: You can deduct IDCs immediately or capitalize and amortize them over 60 months.
 Miss the proper election in the year they're incurred, and you could lose the immediate deduction entirely.
 Make sure your CPA documents this election clearly on your return.
 Don't assume it happens automatically.